ijdoe/camsur-bmad/docs/Project LINGKOD Proposal - 20250828.md

 *   **Perfect Partner Alignment:** It leverages the specific, world-class strengths of our partners (Coram.ai, DMA-BD) and our internal expertise.
 *   **Directly Solves the Stated Problem:** It is 100% focused on improving disaster alerts and notifications, your primary concern.
 *   **Comprehensive and Proactive:** It moves the province from a reactive to a proactive and predictive disaster management posture.
+*   **Flexible and Adaptable:** Its dual-mode design allows it to serve as a complete platform or enhance existing systems, ensuring it fits the needs of any stakeholder.
-*   **Builds on Existing Infrastructure:** It utilizes existing CCTV networks to maximize value and reduce initial costs.
+*   **Builds on Existing Infrastructure:** It utilizes existing CCTV networks and complements existing command centers to maximize value and reduce costs.

 ---